johnwcowan/r7rs-work/ItIsAnError.md

 ## It is an error

 Here's a list of places where R7RS-small says something "is an error".
+There are many other cases, of course, notably domain errors in procedure calls.

 The names in brackets represent a rough-and-ready classification of these errors, and don't constitute a proposal.
-The list is [domain], [mismatch], [syntax], [read], [immutable], [undefined], [non-continuable].
+The list of categories is [domain], [mismatch], [syntax], [read], [immutable], [undefined], [non-continuable].

 1.3.2 procedure domain errors [domain]